UjwalKavalipati/MyProjects/README.md

 # MyProjects
-This repo has all the Data science, ML projects I have worked on .
+This repo has some of  the Data science, ML projects I have worked on .